|

 This is much the same situation for the 2000 US R1 Anchor Bay Evil Dead II DVD, which has two transfers of the film, labelled in the DVD menu as 'widescreen' and 'full-frame', but the thumbnail image above makes the 'Full-Frame' version look like a 'pan & scan' print, although the 'full-frame' version was actually a full 1:37:1 open matte transfer and the 'widescreen' version was that 1:37:1 version simply matted into 1.85:1 aspect ratio.

-DVD Release Details
+Blu-Ray & DVD Release Details

-The Evil Dead (Special Edition)
+The Evil Dead (Limited Edition) Blu-Ray

 Studio: